adrian-7979/dash-cam/README.md

 As part of Real Time Embedded Programming course at the University of Glasgow.
 The main task is to develop a project that calls for real time programming under GNU/Linux on a Raspberry Pi.

 The project we settled on is a robust Driver Monitoring system .
 The system aims to prevent drowsy or unconscious driving.
 By utilizing a camera system, it continously analyzes the driver's eye state and triggers an alert sound sensing if the driver is asleep or unconscious.
-This idealogy is carried out through recording the number of consecutive frames in which the eyes are not identified(detected) using `libopencv-dev` `libcamera-dev` and an alert sound is played through Raspberry Pi's AUX port using ALSA(Advanced Linux Sound Architecture) ensuring the driver is notified promptly.
+This idealogy is carried out through recording the number of consecutive frames trhough a 5MP camera, in which the eyes are identified(detected) using `libopencv-dev` `libcamera-dev`.
+An alert sound note is played through Raspberry Pi's AUX port using ALSA(Advanced Linux Sound Architecture) ensuring the driver is notified promptly.
+Furthermore, a relay is also connected in parallel to trigger the e-call system switch of the vehicle incase of the eyes not identited for more than a specific number of consecutive frames captured.

 This git repository contains the code required to run this project and instructions on how to build it for both hardware and software.